omerasikoglu/omerasikoglu/README.md

 >I'm an indie game developer which is using **Unity** and **C#** actively.

 **:four_leaf_clover: What are you doing recently?**
->- I recently refactoring my old projects.
-(2022.05)
+>- I recently learning Unity multiplayer systems.
+(2022.07)

 **:rainbow: What is your achievements?**
 >- Graduated **Sakarya University Computer Engineering Department** _in 2020._